john30/ebusd/contrib/munin/README.md

 # ebusd-munin
-Collection of munin plugins related to ebusd.
+Collection of munin plugins (see http://munin-monitoring.org/) related to ebusd (see http://github.com/john30/ebusd/).

-These plugins can easily be used to feeda munin node with data from a local ebusd instance.
+These plugins can easily be used to feed a munin node with data from a local ebusd instance.
 Personally, I use them for checking mainly temperatures, pressures and earned energy of my heatpump.
 Looking at the graphs produced by munin I find it rather easy to know what's going on in the heatpump.

 # Installation: